mongodb-labs/atlas-mcp-server/README.md

 ## Installation

+Common prerequisites:

+- Node.js v20.x
+- A MongoDB connection string or Atlas API credentials

 ### WindSurf

-Prerequisites:

-- Node.js v20.x
-- WindSurf installed on your machine

 The latest instructions can be found at https://docs.windsurf.com/windsurf/mcp